sfidahussain/interest-rate-terraform/README.md

 | API Gateway -> GET /all  | Run this in API Gateway to see a list of all uploaded rates. |
 | API Gateway -> GET /rate | Run this in API Gateway to see the latest upload rate. |
 | API Gateway -> POST /rate | Run this in API Gateway to get a record with a specified timestamp.
 Use this as a reference to put in the Request Body `{"timestamp":"2019-03-29"}` |
-| S3 Bucket | Upload .json with content like this:
+| S3 Bucket | Upload .json with content like this and make sure to set this to publicly available:
 ```json
 {
     "transactions": [